sahooroshni/fraunhofer-diffraction_fourier-analysis/README.md

 <em>Circular aperture and its diffraction pattern</em>
 </p>

-### To generate these results
-1. To generate the diffraction pattern for a keyhole/circular aperture run the this [code](/code/keyhole-aperture_patter.py).

-2. To generate the diffraction pattern for a rectangular aperture, run this [code](/code/rect-aperture_pattern.py).

 <em> Project completed under the supervision of Dr. Leena Joshi at St. Xavier's College, Mumbai <em>